PacificCelerityMo/sandbox/README.md

 8/6/2013: v1.1 is tagged.
 This is late info.

-8/6/2013: hotfix1 is branched for a hot fix.
+8/6/2013: v1.2 is tagged, and hotfix1 is branched for a hot fix.

 8/6/2013: local and remote develop and master repos are all merged successfully before this point.